coder-hustler/ml_project/README.md

 - Naive Bayes
 - Support Vector Machine

-  As can be seen in the associated jupyter notebook, Random Forest classifier gives best precision and accuracy
+As can be seen in the associated jupyter notebook, the Random Forest classifier gives the best precision and accuracy.